fedihamdi/fedihamdi/README.md

 <div align="center">

-# Hey man my name is Fedi Hamdi
+# Hey man my name is Fedi Hamdi :wave:

 ## keep it cool and give a star if you like something